tlverse/tlverse-handbook/08-tmle3mopttx.md

 The `learner_list` object above specifies the role that each of the ensemble learners we've generated is to play in computing initial estimators.
-Recall that we need initial estimators of relevant parts of the likelihood in order to building a TMLE for the parameter of interest.
+Recall that we need initial estimators of relevant parts of the likelihood in order to build a TMLE for the parameter of interest.
 In particular, `learner_list` makes explicit the fact that our `Y` is used in fitting the outcome regression, while `A` is used in fitting the treatment mechanism regression, and finally `B` is used in fitting the blip function.